 - Consumer plant problem diagnosis.
 When diagnosing plant problems, volunteers should use language such as, “The problem seems to be caused by…” or, “It appears that a cause of this problem may be…” Supporting documents or publications may be included.
 Avoid making definitive statements such as, “This is clearly...” or, “I’m sure this was caused by...”

 - Possible poisoning cases should be referred to the Poison Control Center (1-800-222-1222).

 - Product or service endorsement.
-EMGVs shall not endorse any particular product, business, or service.
-EMGVs should mention a product by its chemical name and then include products from several companies to clarify the recommendation.
+MGVs shall not endorse any particular product, business, or service.
+MGVs should mention a product by its chemical name and then include products from several companies to clarify the recommendation.
 For example, if recommending an insecticidal soap, say, “Insecticidal soaps are registered to control this pest.
 They are found in products such as Nature Guard or Safers Insecticidal Soap, as well as other products.”
 Alternatively, if recommending an herbicide, say, “Glyphosate is labeled for this weed.
 It may be found in products such as Roundup or Kleenup, as well as other products.”

 - Working with the public.